Osurnia (Canada)This page contains information on Osurnia for veterinary use.

 Do not use if the eardrum is perforated.

 Do not administer orally.

-Use of topical otic corticosteroids has been associated with adrenocortical suppression and iatrogenic hyperadrenocorticism in dogs (see ANIMAL SAFETY).
+Use of topical otic corticosteroids has been associated with adrenocortical suppression and iatrogenic hyperadrenocorticism in dogs (see SAFETY AND EFFICACY STUDY INFORMATION).

 Use with caution in dogs with impaired hepatic function.